wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.4.11 =
+* Fixed: Subcategories now display when you click on a parent category.

 = 2.4.10 =
 * Added: The Category page now allows you to upload images directly